How to Book a Mover

 • Large Wardrobes: Moving them can cost up to $600, but they can be replaced for around the same price.

-If the moving cost is close to or exceeds the price of a new item, replacing it may be the better choice.
+If the moving cost is close to or exceeds the price of a new item, replacing it may be a better choice.

 Furniture Selling & Donation Options